JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ### Using try-catch-finally statements

-Normally, when an exception occurs, it interrupts the normal execution of the program.
-After a line of code throws an exception, Kotlin attempts to find a suitable handler for it.
+When an exception occurs, the normal execution of the program is interrupted.
+At that point, Kotlin attempts to find a suitable handler for it based on its type.
+The catch block specified to handle the exception must match the thrown exception type or be its superclass to be considered suitable.

-You can create such handlers using the `try` and `catch` functions:
+You can create such handlers using the `try` and `catch` keywords:

 ```kotlin
 try {